 In this setup, doves may be deterred from voting for inflation in their first period in office by an incentive to gain a reputation for inflationary toughness.
 If a dove does not vote for inflation in his first period in office, then the likelihood the public attaches to his being a hawk goes up.
 This lowers future expected inflation, making future inflationary surprises less costly.
-Thus, doves may masquerade as hawks when they first take office to lower expected inflation later on.2 when shocks are small.
-However, in the face of large shocks the reputational gain is less likely to be worth not stabilizing.
+Thus, doves may masquerade as hawks when they first take office to lower expected inflation later on.

 A dove's incentive to act like a hawk will depend on the size of the current stochastic shock.
-Doves will find it relatively attractive to pretend to be hawks
+Doves will find it relatively attractive to pretend to be hawks when shocks are small.
+However, the reputational gain is less likely to be worth not responding to large shocks.